 Spinach is a dark green leafy vegetable that is rich in minerals and vitamins.
 It's a good source of calcium, which is needed for strong bones and teeth, and normal muscle and nerve function.

 Spinach also is a good source of iron, magnesium and potassium, while being low in sodium.

-Spinach contains several vitamins, too, like folate, vitamin C and vitamin K. It also has carotenoids, such as beta carotene, which your body uses to form vitamin A, and lutein, which is an antioxidant that may help to protect you from age-related macular degeneration, the major cause of blindness in the elderly.
+Spinach contains several vitamins -- folate, vitamin C and vitamin K. It also has carotenoids, such as beta carotene, which your body uses to form vitamin A. It's also rich in lutein, which is an antioxidant that may help to protect you from age-related macular degeneration, the major cause of blindness in the elderly.

 Nutrition InformationOne cup of raw spinach leaves has 30 milligrams calcium, 24 milligrams magnesium, 167 milligrams potassium, 8.4 milligrams vitamin C, 58 micrograms folate, 2813 International Units vitamin A and 145 micrograms vitamin K. That same cup of raw spinach leaves has only seven calories.

 National Eye Institute.
 "Age-Related Eye Disease Study-Results."
 Access April 19, 2011. http://www.nei.nih.gov/amd/.

 United States Department of Agriculture National Nutrient Database for Standard Reference.
 "Spinach, raw."
 Accessed April 20, 2011. http://www.nal.usda.gov/fnic/foodcomp/search/.